Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Methodology

-Note that during the training process, we fix \(\mathbf{s}_v\) and \(\mathbf{s}_u\), training solely the corresponding projection parameters \(\mathbf{W_1}\) and \(\mathbf{W_2}\), and the parameters of the recommendation model.
-The benefits of this method are two-fold.
-Firstly, by preserving \(\mathbf{s}_v\) and \(\mathbf{s}_u\), we can utilize the rich semantic information they already contain, which can guide the recommendation model to converge more effectively during the initial stage of training.
-Secondly, the number of parameters in \(\mathbf{s}_v\) and \(\mathbf{s}_u\) is typically much greater than those in the recommendation model's ID embeddings due to their large dimensions.
-Consequently, altering these parameters would significantly affect the updates to the ID embeddings and slow down the gradient update process, leading to an unstable training procedure.
+where both $\mathbf{W_1}\in \mathbb{R}^{d \times d_s}$ and $\mathbf{W_2} \in \mathbb{R}^{d \times d_s}$ are are weight matrices, $\sigma$ represents the non-linear activation function ELU \cite{clevert2015fast}.
+Note that during the training process, we fix \(\mathbf{s}_v\) and \(\mathbf{s}_u\), training solely the projection parameters \(\mathbf{W_1}\) and \(\mathbf{W_2}\), and the parameters of the recommendation model.
 After mapping the representations to the same space, we need to fuse the representations of the two modalities, leveraging both the collaborative signals and the semantic information to form a complementary representation.
-To achieve this, we employ a straightforward mean pooling technique to fuse their embeddings, thereby integrating the them into a unified representation:
+To achieve this, we employ a straightforward mean pooling technique to fuse their embeddings:

 where $\mathbf{h}_v\in \mathbb{R}^{d}$ and $\mathbf{h}_u \in \mathbb{R}^{d}$ represent the merged embeddings of item $v$ and user $u$, respectively.